mupfdev/TauCeti/README.md

 To play the game using the touch screen, simply hold your finger in the direction you want to go.
 To jump, swipe your finger up and to crouch, hold your finger on the bottom of the screen.
-You can also zoom in and out using a pinch gesture.

 ```
 F:       toggle fullscreen